Violinist, UK, Norway

-Classical Violinist.
-Soloist, 1st Concertmaster Norrlandsoperan, Member of the Lucerne Festival Orchestra
+Classical Violinist, 1st Concertmaster Bergen Philharmonic, Member of the Lucerne Festival Orchestra, Dahlkvist String Quartet

 Alexander Kagan was born 1984 in Moscow, into a family of legendary Russian musicians: Oleg Kagan and Natalia Gutman and started playing the violin at the ages of six.